eugenia1984/english/glossary.md

 - **contribute**: means to give or add something, such as ideas, effort, or resources, to a cause, project, or group in order to help achieve a common goal.
 In a technological context, this could look like: She contributes code to the open-source project every week.
 We contribute our technical skills to develop the app. **contributing** involves adding something to a project,

+- **corporation** is a type of business or company.
+It's a legal entity that is separate from its owners.
+Corporations can own property, be sued, and make contracts.

 - **cutting-edge**: refers to the most advanced stage of development of something.

 - **cutting-edge gadgets**: are the latest and most advanced tools or devices.